Chart Color Schemes

 Population growth drivers in Glenunga are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the population of the Glenunga statistical area (Lv2) is estimated at around 2,318.
-This reflects an increase of 134 people since the 2021 Census, which reported a population of 2,184.
-The current resident population estimate by AreaSearch is 2,290, following examination of the latest ERP data release by the ABS in June 2024, with an additional validated new address since the Census date.
-This results in a population density ratio of 2,604 persons per square kilometer, placing Glenunga (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 6.1% since the 2021 census exceeded the SA3 area's growth rate of 4.9%, making it a growth leader in the region.
+As of Feb 2026, Glenunga's population is estimated at around 2,320.
+This reflects an increase of 136 people since the 2021 Census, which reported a population of 2,184.
+The change is inferred from AreaSearch's estimate of 2,290 residents following examination of ABS ERP data release in June 2024 and one validated new address since the Census date.
+This level of population results in a density ratio of 2,606 persons per square kilometer, placing Glenunga in the upper quartile relative to national locations assessed by AreaSearch.
+Glenunga's growth of 6.2% since the 2021 census exceeded the SA3 area's growth of 4.9%.
 Overseas migration was the primary driver of population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods.
-Looking ahead, population projections indicate an increase just below the national median for the area, with an expected increase of 110 persons to reach a total population of 2,428 by 2041, reflecting a 1.9% increase over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, Glenunga is expected to increase by 101 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.5% in total over the 17 years.

 Frequently Asked Questions - Population